openlilylib/scholarly/editorial-functions/README.md

    (Slur . ,slurDotted))
 ```

-* * *
 **Note** the use of quasi/un-quotes in these syntaxes.
-This allows lilypond to accept music functions and non-music functions (such as `\slurDashed` which is a .. change) in the same context, and then decide how to parse them
+This allows lilypond to accept music functions and non-music functions (such as `\slurDashed`) in the same context, and then decide how to parse them automatically.

 ***